svank/remove_starfield/docs/source/overview.rst

 which large-scale foreground sources (such as the extended solar corona) have been largely suppressed.
 These images must have celestial WCS information that is sub-pixel accurate, and the point-spread function (PSF) must be uniform across the image plane and from image to image.
+The flux calibration of the images must be consistent, so that stars don't vary in time (except for any intrinsic variability).

 Preparing the input data
 -------------------------

 In many cases, it will be important to pre-process the input data.
-This can include steps such as correcting the PSF.
+This can include steps such as regularizing the PSF.
+(The `regularizepsf
+<https://github.com/punch-mission/regularizepsf>`_ package may be useful for
+this.)
 Another important factor at this stage is ensuring that all the input images have the same average background level (that is, the pixel value where there is no other signal).
-If your images tend to have a constant offset from zero and that offset varies through your image sequence, then in the next step where the images are stacked and a low percentile is taken, the selected value will be biased toward the low-background images.
+If your images tend to have a constant offset from zero and that offset varies through your image sequence, then in the next step where the images are stacked and reduced, the selected value will be biased by the varying background.
 This type of time-varying background should be leveled in this pre-processing stage.
+Additionally, if you have a constant background offset, that offset will become part of the starfield estimate, and it will therefore be subtracted from your images along with the starfield.
+You may therefore desire to zero out the offset for the images that go into the starfield estimation.

 The latter stages will benefit if the input images are as clean as possible.
 Planets and any other transients (for WISPR, this includes the frequent debris